-I wrote this little run down of my recent day off from life, in hopes of inspiring fellow mamas to give themselves some deserved time off too, for no better reason than your own sanity.
-You don’t have to plan for much, in fact, the less you do the better.
+I wrote this little run down of my recent day off from life in hopes of inspiring fellow mamas to give themselves some well deserved time off too, for no other reason than personal sanity maintenance.
+You don’t have to plan for much; in fact, the less you do the better.

-So, first things first: you will need to GET EVERYONE OUT OF THE HOUSE.
+First thing’s first: You will need to GET EVERYONE OUT OF THE HOUSE.

-For me, it worked out perfectly – my man was already away for business, and my parents were breaking my balls to see the kid anyways.
-Hmmmmm…. should I use this moment to my benefit and take him up for a sleepover?
+For me, it worked out perfectly – my man was already away for business, and my parents were breaking my balls to see the kid anyway.
+Hmm…. should I use this moment to my benefit and bring him to the Grands for a sleepover?

 YES YES YES.